pierre-haessig/ev-calc/README.md

 |     50 % |           6.5 |           6.0 |         5.6 |
 |     90 % |           7.6 |           7.1 |         6.4 |
 |     95 % |           8.0 |           7.5 |         6.7 |

+I've used the quantiles 10% and 90% for the ranges.

 ### CO₂ content of fuels